How exactly do you say butterfly in Italian?

 You should come out of the cocoon a little bit, Veronica, and have some fun.

-People who like to hunt butterflies are said to be collezionisti, collectors.
-They hunt down butterflies using a retino, a net, also called acchiappafarfalle.
+People who like to hunt butterflies are called collezionisti, collectors.
+They hunt down butterflies with a retino, a net, also called acchiappafarfalle.
 To hunt is translated into Italian as cacciare or andare a caccia (to go hunting).

 Andare a caccia di farfalle